Geneviève Bujold: Hollywood

-In 1973, after her marriage to Paul Almond ended, she relocated to Los Angeles.
+In 1973, after her marriage ended, she relocated to Los Angeles.
 Shortly thereafter, she settled the lawsuit with Universal, agreeing to a three-picture film contract starting with Earthquake (1974), with Charlton Heston.

 Bujold went to France to make Incorrigible (1975) with de Broca and Belmondo.
 For Hallmark Hall of Fame and the BBC she appeared in Caesar and Cleopatra (1975) alongside Alec Guinness.

 At Universal Studios, she was the lead in Swashbuckler (1976) alongside Robert Shaw.
 In an interview she said, "Robert Shaw is a man worth knowing."

 In 1976, she appeared in Obsession (1976) directed by Brian De Palma co-starring Cliff Robertson (1976).

 Bujold made Alex & the Gypsy (1976) with Jack Lemmon and Another Man, Another Chance (1977), co-starring James Caan (1977) for Claude Lelouch.

 She was lead with Michael Douglas in the medical thriller Coma (1978), directed by Michael Crichton, which was a box office hit.

 Bujold returned to Canada to play a key role in the Sherlock Holmes film Murder by Decree (1979), which won her a Best Supporting Actress Award at the Canadian Film Awards.

 For Walt Disney she appeared in the fantasy film The Last Flight of Noah's Ark (1980) with Elliott Gould and Charles Jarrott, director of Anne of the Thousand Days.
 She was directed by Almond once more in the Canadian Final Assignment (1980).

 Bujold starred in a TV movie Mistress of Paradise (1981), then supported Christopher Reeve in Monsignor (1982), and Clint Eastwood in Tightrope (1984).